All employers must agree to the National Association of Colleges and Employers’ Principles for Ethical Professional Practice.

 - Employers are prohibited from requesting wage rate history of a prospective employee or requiring it as a condition of employment.

 - Employers are required to maintain records of job descriptions and wage rate history for each employee while employed and for two years after employment ends.

-Further information on this act and which employers must abide by these regulations can be found here.
+Read further information on this act and the regulations by which employers must abide.
 If you have additional questions, please connect with your organization’s human resources department or legal counsel.